thayton/thayton.github.io/_drafts/scraping-by-example-ajax-pagination.md

 form populated with the results.

 ![Results](/assets/scraping-by-example-ajax-pagination/results.png)

+Notice that the entire page did not refresh.
+Instead the bottom pane was dynamically populated with the results.

 In the developer tools, click on the Network tab.
 You'll see a list of requests that were sent when the form was submitted.